cosinekitty/astronomy/source/js/README.md

 <a name="Rotation_EQJ_HOR"></a>

 ## Rotation\_EQJ\_HOR(time, observer) ⇒
+**Kind**: global function
+**Returns**: A rotation matrix that converts EQJ to HOR at `time` and for `observer`.
+     The components of the horizontal vector are: x = north, y = west, z = zenith (straight up from the observer).
+     These components are chosen so that the "right-hand rule" works for the vector and so that north represents the direction where azimuth = 0.
-Calculates a rotation matrix from equatorial J2000 (EQJ) to horizontal (HOR).
+**Brief**: Calculates a rotation matrix from equatorial J2000 (EQJ) to horizontal (HOR).

 This is one of the family of functions that returns a rotation matrix for converting from one orientation to another.